 Sharing your opinion is great but try and be informative, useful and/or funny.
 If you think about an article on the popular game Castlevania then have a look at the history of the series (it spans 3 decades).
 Readers will see the depth of your work and not only give more weight to your opinion but also come back for more.

 Search Engine Marketing

 To gain popularity and readership you need to be found in search engines.
-In order to do this you need produce good sharable content, that is regular and optimised.
+In order to do this, you need to produce good sharable content, that is regular and optimised.
 Don’t steal anyone’s work as Google will know and your metrics will be affected.
 Try and keep posts over 400 words as anything less is considered ‘light content’ by Google.
-You can get a number of WordPress plugins which will extend your blog such as:
+You can get a number of WordPress plugins that will extend your blog such as:

 - SEO by Yoast

 Think about your core topics (below) and make sure that you mention them in your page title, content headings, or general content.